 - Heat a large oven-safe skillet on medium-high heat.
 Add oil and heat for about 1 minute.
 Sear the pork loin on all sides until a crust forms, about 1 minute per side.
 Remove pork loin from the pan and set it aside.

 - Turn off heat and remove pan from the heat.
 In same hot pan add butter, garlic, Worcestershire sauce, and mustard.
-Stir and cook the sauce until the butter is completely melted.
-Remove from heat.
+Stir the sauce until the butter is completely melted.

 - Coat the pork tenderloin with dried herbs by patting it onto the loin.
 Place the pork loin back in the skillet and spoon some sauce over the pork loin.